dfinity/sdk/docs/cli-reference/dfx-deps.md

 # dfx deps

-Use the `dfx deps` command with flags and subcommands to pull dependencies from mainnet and deploy locally.
+Use the `dfx deps` command with flags and subcommands to pull dependencies from the mainnet and deploy locally.

 The basic syntax for running `dfx deps` commands is: